Period (music): Bell patterns

 The second definition of period in the New Harvard Dictionary of Music states: "A musical element that is in some way repeated," applying "to the units of any parameter of music that embody repetitions at any level."
 In some sub-Saharan music and music of the African diaspora, the bell pattern embodies this definition of period.
-The bell pattern (also known as a key pattern, guide pattern, phrasing referent, timeline, or asymmetrical timeline) is repeated throughout the entire piece, and is the principal unit of musical time and rhythmic structure by which all other elements are arranged.
-The period is often a single bar (four main beats).
+The bell pattern (also known as a key pattern, guide pattern, phrasing referent, timeline, or asymmetrical timeline) is repeated throughout the entire piece, and is one of the principal units of musical time for the ensemble, underlying the rhythms of accompaniment parts as well as melodies and improvisations.
+The period is usually two or four main beats in length.
+(See tresillo and cinquillo for examples of two-beat periods.)
+Four-beat periods may be represented in Western notation as a single bar, as in the examples given here; but see "Clave" below for an alternate presentation.

-The seven-stroke standard bell pattern is one of the most commonly used representations of the musical period in sub-Saharan music.
+The seven-stroke "standard bell pattern" is one of the most commonly used musical periods in sub-Saharan music.
 The first three strokes of the bell are antecedent, and the remaining four strokes are consequent.
 The consequent diametrically opposes the antecedent.

 Clave

-Cuban musicologist Emilio Grenet represents the period in two bars of 2/4.
+Cuban clave is a well-known example of an African-derived periodic pattern in the New world.
+Cuban musicologist Emilio Grenet represents this rhythmic pattern as two bars of 2/4.
+However, in contemporary Latin music and in Latin jazz, it is usually written with two bars of 4/4, all of the note values doubled.

 In explaining the structure of music guided by the five-stroke African bell pattern known in Cuba as clave (Spanish for 'key' or 'code'), Grenet uses what could be considered a definition of period: "We find that all its melodic design is constructed on a rhythmic pattern of two bars, as though both were only one, the first is antecedent, strong, and the second is consequent, weak."